craftninja/resistorAllianceGifotron/README.md

     * `python testFiles/camera.py`
   1. test tumblr integration:
     * the module with the tumblr keys and the test file using those keys need to be in the same directory 😔 so:
+    * move the test file to root and `python testTumblr.py`
+    * and move it back to declutter root 🤷🏽‍♀️
+  1. test twitter integration:
+    * the module with the twitter keys and the test file using those keys need to be in the same directory 😔 so:
-    * move the test file to root and `python testPyTumblr.py`
+    * move the test file to root and `python testTwitter.py`
     * and move it back to declutter root 🤷🏽‍♀️
 1. connect hardware as follows:
   * button switch - one lead to ground, one lead to GPIO 18